IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

   curl  -H "Authorization: Bearer $TOKEN" -X POST http://localhost:8080/api/users/register --data '{"termsAccepted":true}'

-If the feature flag ``api-bearer-auth-handle-tos-acceptance-in-idp``` is disabled, it is essential to send a JSON that includes the property ``termsAccepted``` set to true, indicating that you accept the Terms of Use of the installation.
-Otherwise, you will not be able to create an account.
-However, if the feature flag is enabled, Terms of Service acceptance is handled by the identity provider, and it is no longer necessary to include the ``termsAccepted``` parameter in the JSON.

-In this JSON, we can also include the fields ``position`` or ``affiliation``, in the same way as when we register a user through the Dataverse UI.
-These fields are optional, and if not provided, they will be persisted as empty in Dataverse.

-There is another flag called ``api-bearer-auth-provide-missing-claims`` that can be enabled to allow sending missing user claims in the registration JSON.
-This is useful when the identity provider does not supply the necessary claims.
-However, this flag will only be considered if the ``api-bearer-auth`` feature flag is enabled.
-If the latter is not enabled, the ``api-bearer-auth-provide-missing-claims`` flag will be ignored.

-With the ``api-bearer-auth-provide-missing-claims`` feature flag enabled, you can include the following properties in the request JSON:
+By default, the Bearer token is expected to include the following claims that will be used to create the user account:

 - ``username``
 - ``firstName``
 - ``lastName``
 - ``emailAddress``

+The one parameter required by default is ``termsAccepted``` which must be set to true, indicating that the user has seen and accepted the Terms of Use of the Installation.

+If the feature flag ``api-bearer-auth-handle-tos-acceptance-in-idp``` is enabled (along with the ``api-bearer-auth`` feature flag), Dataverse assumes that the Terms of Service acceptance was handled by the identity provider, e.g. in the OIDC ``consent``` dialog, and the `termsAccepted``` parameter is not needed.

+There is another flag called ``api-bearer-auth-provide-missing-claims`` that can be enabled (along with the ``api-bearer-auth`` feature flag) to allow sending missing user claims in the registration JSON.
+This is useful when the identity provider does not supply the necessary claims listed above.
 If properties are provided in the JSON, but corresponding claims already exist in the identity provider, an error will be thrown, outlining the conflicting properties.

-This functionality is included under a feature flag because using it may introduce user impersonation issues, for example if the identity provider does not provide an email field and the user submits an email address they do not own.
+Note that supplying missing claims is configured via a separate feature flag because using it may introduce user impersonation issues, for example if the identity provider does not provide an email field and the user submits an email address they do not own.

+In all cases, the submitted JSON can optionally include the fields ``position`` or ``affiliation``, which will be added to the users's Dataverse account profile.
+These fields are optional, and if not provided, they will be persisted as empty in Dataverse.

 Signed URLs
 -----------